Updated: Aug 30, 2021

 Rev 12:6 And the woman fled into the wilderness, where she hath a place prepared of God, that they should feed her there a thousand two hundred and threescore days.

-The Rev. 12 text makes it very clear that these Israelites will be protected from the Dragon and the Beast which he indwells through the “great tribulation” which begins in the middle of the seventieth week of Daniel and also the period of God's wrath which follows it.
-To the contrary, the elect in Matt.
+The Rev. 12 text makes it very clear that these Israelites will be protected from the Dragon, and the Beast which he indwells, through the “great tribulation” which begins in the middle of the seventieth week of Daniel and also the period of God's wrath which follows it.
+On the contrary, the elect in Matt.
 24:22 are being killed in such numbers and with such speed that the Lord must intervene to save some alive.

 In the same interlude where we find the sealing of the 144,000 (Rev. 7), there is a great multitude seen in heaven praising God.
 These are said to be those believers from “all nations, and kindreds, and people, and tongues” who “came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb.”
-These are the “elect” of Matthew 24.
+Among these are the “elect” of Matthew 24.
 Many shall be those of whom it was said that they “loved not their lives unto the death” (Rev 12:11) and were slain for the testimony of Jesus Christ (Rev 6:9).
-The rest will be believers who remain alive to the end of the “great tribulation” and are raptured.
-Both of these groups take part in the first resurrection.
-These are the elect of Matt.
-24.
+The believers who remain alive to the end of the “great tribulation” and the resurrected saints, both are raptured together.
+Both of these groups take part in the first resurrection, one is changed without passing through physical death the others are resurrected unto life eternal.
+The elect of Matt.
+24 is the present-day church.

 The remaining use of “elect” in Matthew chapter 24, that we haven’t yet discussed, is in verse 24.